Phacomorphic glaucoma: Pathophysiology

-Investigations
+Diagnosis

 Tonometry is used to measure intraocular pressure.
 Gonioscopy is the gold-standard for measuring angle of anterior chamber and confirming angle closure.

 Treatment

 Treatment of phacomorphic glaucoma may require medical therapy, laser peripheral iridotomy or incisional surgery to quickly lower the pressure as a first step.
 Cataract surgery should be done after initial IOP control with medication or laser.

 Epidemiology

 Phacomorphic glaucoma is one of the most common (incidence 3.91%) causes of secondary angle closure glaucoma in developing countries like India.